 During February 2020 the Company's low pressure network suffered damage when a high pressure water main burst and ruptured a low pressure gas main, flooding approximately 9 kilometres of gas mains and 283 gas service pipes with water.
-The significant number of properties involved and the extended period of time taken to remove the water from the pipes and restore supplies will impact adversely on SAIDI in the 2021 update of this Plan.
+The significant number of properties involved and the extended period of time taken to remove the water from the pipes and restore supplies has adversely effected SAIDI in this Plan.

-Planned interruptions will increase in the 2020/21 planning period due to the proposed increase in mains condition renewal work with the associated changeover of customer service pipes onto new mains.
-This will adversely impact SAIDI in the 2022 update of this Plan
+Planned interruptions will increase in the 2021/22 planning period due to the proposed increase in mains condition renewal work with the associated changeover of customer service pipes onto new mains.
+This will adversely impact SAIDI in further updates of this Plan.